jsalinasf/cheat_sheets/kubernetesCommands.md

 1. Have your servers deployed and patched
 1. Make sure your servers have internet access
+1. Configure hostname and a static IP for each server
 1. Make sure your servers have network connectivity between each other
-1. For Linux Boxes: Enable SSH service and its corresponding Firewall rule
+1. For Linux Boxes: Enable SSH service, configure its corresponding Firewall rule and make sure the service starts automatically when the server boots

 ## Kubernetes Commands